Phoonk: Plot

 Civil engineer and atheist Rajiv lives in Mumbai with his wife Aarti, their two children Raksha and Rohan, his mother, and the housemaid Laxmi.
 Rajiv's most trusted colleagues are Anshuman and Madhu, whom everyone, including Rajiv's friend Vinay and Raksha, feels are not normal.
 During a party at his house, when he learns that the married couple have cheated him on a valuable contract for an IT firm in Delhi, Rajiv fires both of them after insulting them both.
 Humiliated and angry at this, they both seek vengeance on Rajiv.
 Madhu notes that Rajiv is fond of Raksha.

 Soon, a series of strange events starts to take place in and around Rajiv's house.
 Mandar, who is appointed to take the place of Madhu and Anshuman, is mysteriously killed at the construction site.
 Raksha starts to talk and behave weirdly, much to everyone's shock.
 Doctors are called for, but the strange behaviour continues, with Raksha levitating, talking in a manly voice, acting in pain.
 The superstitious and religious grandmother repeatedly says that someone is using black magic on Raksha, but Rajiv and the doctors refuse to believe any of it.

 Now at the end of his wits, Rajiv begins to look to God.
 He also agrees to his construction labourers' demand of making a small shrine at the construction site, which he previously opposed.
 Vinay suggests asking for the help of Manja, a magician familiar with these things.

 Manja analyses the situation, sees Raksha, visits Rajiv's house, and tells the latter that someone is trying to take revenge on him, at which Vinay exclaims that it is none other than Madhu and Anshuman.
 Manja also tells them that Rajiv's driver has been helping the duo by providing them with necessary objects like Raksha's hair, soil from her foot, and her toys to perform black magic.

-Losing no more time, Rajiv, Vinay, and Manja rush to Madhu's house, where she and Anshuman are found to be performing black magic rituals on a doll, supposedly an effigy of Raksha.
-Rajiv orders Madhu to cease, but she attacks him with a trishul.
+Wasting no more time, Rajiv, Vinay, and Manja rush to Madhu's house, where she and Anshuman are found to be performing black magic rituals on a doll, supposedly an effigy of Raksha.
+Rajiv orders Madhu to stop, but she attacks him with a trishul.
 Vinay takes on Anshuman.
 The effect of the black magic seeps into the entire place, pushing everyone away.
-As Madhu is going to attack Rajiv who is being pushed towards the wall, Manja uses his powers to separate the running ceiling fan, which lands on Madhu's head, humorously decapitating her.
+As Madhu is going to attack Rajiv who is being pushed towards the wall, Manja uses his powers to separate the running ceiling fan, which lands on Madhu's head, decapitating her.
 All the negative forces stop, and a spider comes out of one of the skulls on the floor and bites the driver, who dies.

 Everyone rushes to the hospital to find that Raksha has completely recovered.
 Rajiv and Vinay see that everyone thinks it is the doctors who have cured Raksha, and they smile at each other.